nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-XyDuke will notify you when Task #2 has been marked as complete!
+XyDuck will notify you when Task #2 has been marked as complete!

 ![image](https://user-images.githubusercontent.com/97398371/218305436-dadd5472-b60a-46ea-b2ce-a0a84164bdf6.png)